GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

 - `-n` : Genome number.
 - `-s` : Segment length defines the seed length used by the "MashMap3" homology mapper in wfmash.
-- `-p` : The pairwise identity (-p) is the minimum allowed pairwise identity between seeds.
+- `-p` : The pairwise identity (-p) is the minimum allowed pairwise identity between seeds. **default, 90**

 - `-k` : An additional parameter, can also greatly affect graph structure by pruning matches shorter than a given threshold from the initial graph model.
-In effect, -k N removes any match shorter than Nbp from the initial alignment.
-This filter removes potentially ambiguous pairwise alignments from consideration in establishing the initial scaffold of the graph.
+In effect, **-k N removes any match shorter than Nbp** from the initial alignment.
+This filter removes potentially ambiguous pairwise alignments from consideration in establishing the initial scaffold of the graph. **default 19**

 ### Other parameters for executing PGGB